-I furthered my studies, signed up to an intensive meditation therapy course, underwent a comprehensive mindfulness program, perfected my mind-body connection, learnt more about the ancient healing practises and wisdom traditions, studied the power of nutrition, and started an intensive yoga teacher training course so I could officially call myself an integrative wellness practitioner and stop feeling like I was ‘not enough’.
+I furthered my studies, signed up to an intensive meditation therapy course, underwent a comprehensive mindfulness program, honed in on my mind-body connection, learnt more about the ancient healing practises and wisdom traditions, studied the power of nutrition, and started an intensive yoga teacher training course so I could officially call myself an ‘integrative wellness practitioner’ and stop feeling like I was ‘not enough’.

-I started to run workshops on mindfulness, yoga therapy, and meditation, refined my whole-life mapping plans and wellness models, developed a more integrative coaching/mentoring service for my clients, obsessed about the evidence and the science, and placed a huge amount of pressure on myself to shake this perpetual feeling that something was missing.
+I started to run workshops on mindfulness, yoga therapy, and meditation, refined my whole-life mapping plans and wellness models, developed a more integrative wellbeing service for my clients, obsessed about the evidence and the science, and placed a huge amount of pressure on myself to shake this perpetual feeling that I was still not enough.

 I loved that I was able to do so much and achieve what I was able to achieve, but I felt like a big fat fraud.
 Something was still not right, and I was losing my footing.
 As the months rolled on and then a year passed by, I started to experience longer bouts of exhaustion and old symptoms started to creep back into my body and mind.
 I was losing my drive and my enthusiasm for my cause started to wane.